ycarowr/SpaceMarine/README.md

 ![alt text](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Textures/spacemarine.gif)

-## Game's architecture:
+## Game's Architecture:

-Since there are a few things to cover I split it into four parts which I will talk separately.:
+Since there are a few things to cover I split it into four parts which I will talk separately:
 1. The Scenes of the game;
 2. The [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) of the game;
-3. The entity system to support the player, enemies, doors, bullets, and the game mechanics;
+3. The entity system to support the player, enemies, doors, bullets and the game mechanics;
-4. The overview of the initialization of these systems.
+4. The overview of the initialization of these systems;
+5. [Submodule](https://github.com/ycarowr/ToolsTest) with Tools to speed up the implementation and make every thing more generic.

 ### Scenes